eholguin1/cse15l-lab-reports/LABREPORT3.md

 The output shows that the name "911report" is being searched in the type of directories.
 The second command is showing that the name "government" is not being found as a directories.

-This command was found using [Link](https://linuxhandbook.com/find-command-examples/)
+This command was found using this [link](https://linuxhandbook.com/find-command-examples/)

 ___